 When will I hear back about my admission decision?

 Master of Science in Education: Educational Studies—Teach For America & TNTP Collaboration Programs

-Enrollment: Part-Time/Full-Time Start Terms: Fall Deadlines: Varies by Region; Four rounds of application of deadlines; Applicants are encouraged to apply and complete an application as early as possible, as each application round increases in volume.
+Enrollment: Part-Time Start Terms: Fall Deadlines: Four rounds of application of deadlines; Applicants are encouraged to apply and complete an application as early as possible, as each application round increases in volume.
 Application Completion Deadline* Admission Notification Round 1 January 15 February 15 Round 2 March 1 April 1 Round 3 May 1 June 1 Round 4 June 15 July 15 Application Requirements: Online application form Official transcripts from all post-secondary institutions attended Prospective applicants must first apply and be accepted to the TFA Program.
-For more information, please visit TFA's website. *Your application is considered complete once all required transcripts have been received by our admissions office.
+For more information, please visit the TFA or TNTP websites. *Your application is considered complete once all required transcripts have been received by our admissions office.

 Financing the Degree

 How much will this degree cost?

 The cost of the degree will vary depending on how long it takes you to complete the degree and whether you use AmeriCorps award funding or other grants/scholarships.
 However, you can view the the 2019–20 tuition and fees page.

 If using one year of AmeriCorps* award funding: estimated $19,890